Affordability

 What happens if my mom can't afford assisted living anymore?

 Three California paths, usually layered.
-(1) Apply for full-scope Medi-Cal, the 2024 asset-limit elimination removed savings as a barrier for most seniors.
+(1) Apply for full-scope Medi-Cal.
+California removed the asset limit during 2024 and 2025, but it was reinstated on January 1, 2026.
+For Aged, Blind, and Disabled and Long-Term Care Medi-Cal the limit is now $130,000 for a single person and $195,000 for a couple, with the home and one vehicle still exempt.
 (2) Get on the Assisted Living Waiver (ALW) waitlist immediately, even while private-pay continues; the waitlist itself is free.
 (3) If care needs progress to nursing-facility level, Medi-Cal pays for skilled-nursing-facility care statewide.
 An elder-law attorney can help model the transition and optimize share of cost.

 Can Medi-Cal help if my parent's savings are gone?